10 Best Wood Chips For Electric Smoker (+What Not To Use)

 Whether you’re a seasoned smoker or just getting started, there’s no denying that wood chips are a major part of your smoking experience.

-Wood chips enhance the flavor of your food.
+Wood chips are placed in a wood chip tray and then inserted into a smoker in order to enhance the flavor of food.
 The flavor will vary depending on the type of chips used.

 Benefits of using wood chips with electric smokers

 There are four types of wood for smoking: wood chips, wood chunks, wood pellets, and logs.

 Wood chips can add flavor to your meats, poultry, and even fish in your electric smoker.